annasergeevaGIT/file-decryption-system/README.md

 pathToOutputDir - String that contains path to specific output location where zip file should be stored.
 ______________________
-After the server application, you can launch the client application:
+While server application is running, you can launch the client application:

-java -jar client_2.jar serverAddress portNumber pathToInputDir
+java -jar client_2.jar serverAddress portNumber pathToInputDir java -jar client_2.jar 127.0.0.1 8080 \input

 serverAddress - String that describes the server computer address.